wangyh/build_monitor/README.md

 build_monitor
 =============

 build_monitor is used to get the status and notification from continuous integration server.
+Currently build_monitor only supports and is tested against [Cruise/GO](http://www.thoughtworks-studios.com/go-agile-release-management).

 Prerequisite
 ----------